-The moderator during the plenary lecture programmes of the conference is Lucille Werner, a Dutch well-known television programme host who started the Lucille Werner Foundation (LWF).
+The moderator during the plenary lecture programmes of the conference is Lucille Werner, a Dutch well-known television programme host who interviewed many celebreties, among which David Bowie, Robbie Williams and Joe Cocker, and who started the Lucille Werner Foundation (LWF).
 Being physically disabled herself, Lucille fights for integration of people with a disability in society.
 The LWF helps societies open their eyes but also gives people with a disability the Call to Action as main function.

 Mission and Vision Lucille Werner Foundation